- Military Life Cycle

 - Installation briefings.
-Installations hold classes and seminars on dressing for success, goal setting, change management and evaluating and negotiating job offers.
+Installations hold classes and seminars on a variety of topics related to transition, such as dressing for success, goal setting, change management, and evaluating and negotiating job offers.

 - Individual assistance.
-Installation transition assistance offices provides personal help for you and your spouse for up to 180 days after separation or retirement, including one-on-one support, resources, needs assessments and referrals.
+Installation Transition Assistance offices provide individual assistance for you and your spouse for up to 180 days after separation or retirement, including one-on-one support, resources, needs assessments and referrals.

 Your transition to civilian life is a significant event.
 Start planning as soon as you know you’ll be leaving the military — even if it’s a year or more away.
 Military OneSource can help guide you through the process.
-Call 800-342-9647.
-OCONUS/International?
-Click here for calling options.
+Call 800-342-9647, view international calling options or schedule a live chat.

 Receive personalized support for your transition.